 A team of qualified e-learning experts with experience in development and management of elearning solutions…Web2learn co-founders

 Katerina Zourou, Ph.D, is a recognized researcher in the area of digital (language) education, having produced a research book, journal special issues, and several peer reviewed papers (full list).
-She is regularly invited to give talks or to participate to expert panels.
+She is regularly invited to give invited talks or to participate to expert panels.

 Katerina is the Director of Web2Learn and gives lectures at master level at University of Grenoble Alpes (France) and the Hellenic Open University (Greece).